IPLC-Miami/booksmartly/README.md

 ### 9. Online Prescriptions

-- Doctors can **generate, upload, and digitally sign prescriptions**.
+- Clinicians can **generate, upload, and digitally sign prescriptions**.
 - Patients can **securely access and download prescriptions** from their dashboard.

 ### 10. Feedback System

-- Patients can **submit structured feedback** for doctors.
+- Patients can **submit structured feedback** for clinicians.
 - **AI-driven sentiment analysis** extracts **meaningful insights from patient feedback** using **DistilBERT** and **Sentence Transformers**.
 - Uses precomputed embeddings for efficient similarity matching and tagging.
-- Dynamically generates relevant expertise tags for doctor profiles based on **semantic similarity (Faiss)** and **keyword-based classification**.
+- Dynamically generates relevant expertise tags for clinician profiles based on **semantic similarity (Faiss)** and **keyword-based classification**.
 - Enhances **user experience and service optimization**.

 ### 11. Reception Dashboard

  - Displays a unique QR code that patients can scan using their mobile devices to quickly check in upon arrival at the health facility.
- - Continuously monitors and displays the queue status, showcasing the next four patients scheduled for consultation with each doctor.
+ - Continuously monitors and displays the queue status, showcasing the next four patients scheduled for consultation with each clinician.
  - Facilitates streamlined coordination between patients and healthcare providers by keeping reception staff informed of current and upcoming appointments.

 ### 12. Health Worker Dashboard

   - Enables health workers and NGOs to perform preliminary health checkups and log citizen complaints, which can be escalated to relevant authorities or healthcare professionals for timely action.
   - Provides tools to organize and manage free health camps, allowing workers to schedule events, assign roles, and track participation.
-  - Allows doctors to volunteer for health camps and coordinate directly with health workers for event planning and patient support.
+  - Allows clinicians to volunteer for health camps and coordinate directly with health workers for event planning and patient support.

 ---